 When talking about recruiting for UX and asked about portfolios, the speaker said “all that tells me is that you are a UI designer who thinks they know about UX”

-A story about my residency at Nordkapp, interleaved with thoughts on how other designers could do something similar and why it’s valuable.
+A story about my residency at Nordkapp and what I got out of it – interleaved with thoughts on how other designers could do something similar, and why I think it’s so valuable.

 This is my most popular tweet of all time: ‘Minimum Viable Product: Build a slice across, instead of one layer at a time’